 Note: The general rules for participation in short courses also apply to principal carers with the exception that the principal carer is only required to participate in the short course for 30 hours per fortnight, where the 30 hours of study includes both contact and non-contact hours.

-Centrelink can approve participation in a full-time course for job seekers prior to entering employment services or another provider's program if the job seeker has been identified as requiring training under the Language, Literacy and Numeracy Programme or Adult Migrant English Program.
+Centrelink can approve participation in a full-time course for job seekers prior to entering employment services or another provider's program if the job seeker has been identified as requiring training under the Skills for Education and Employment or Adult Migrant English Program.

 Centrelink can approve participation in a full-time course for any job seeker prior to entering employment services or another provider's program if: